jandrewjohnson/gtap_invest/readme.md

 # GTAP-AEZ

-Summary: This version of the GTAP-AEZ model is based on the project with University of Minnesota and World Bank i.e. “The Economic Case for Nature”.
+The version of the GTAP-AEZ model in this repository is based on the project with University of Minnesota and World Bank i.e. “The Economic Case for Nature”.
 Land use change in GTAP is fed to the InVEST model to generate changes in ecosystem services (mainly pollination, forestry carbon and marine fisheries).
 These changes are fed back to the GTAP-AEZ model as productivity shocks to the crop sector, forestry sector and marine fisheries sector.

 There are two methods by which the GTAP-AEZ model can be run.